Planning a Walt Disney World trip? On a budget?

+I hear you!
 Many families dream of planning a Disney vacation, but sometimes it can feel cost prohibitive.
-Multi-day theme park tickets for a family of four can quickly cost over $1000, without transportation, lodging, or food included.
-Is it possible to have a magical Disney trip on a budget?
-Yes!
+Multi-day theme park tickets for a family of four can quickly cost over $1,000, before transportation, lodging, or food expenses.

-This is a debate for its own blog post, but if you want to save money at Disney World, I found that staying in the Disney budget hotels was the best bang for the buck for us.
+Stay on Disney property – This is a debate for its own blog post, but if you want to save money at Disney World, I found that staying in the Disney budget hotels was the best bang for the buck for us.
 We used Disney transportation, and enjoyed extra Magic Hours and other perks.

 We've tried the All-Star Movies resort and the Pop Century resort and were very happy at both.
 While these hotels are budget, they are clean and well-maintained and were perfect for our active family.
 We enjoyed our time at the hotels, swam in the pools, and really saved money on our lodging and parking.

 Go at off-peak times – This is a great tip for crowd control in general.
 Check out a Disney World crowd calendar like undercovertourist.com and choose an off-peak time for your trip.
 You can usually save 25-30% on hotels.

 Consider camping – Want the cheapest lodging at Walt Disney World?
 Camp at Fort Wilderness.
 I did this with my family as a kid and we LOVED the campfires, swimming pool, and running around the campground when we weren't at the park.

 Consider a rental home – On most vacations, we prefer to rent vacation homes or condos because we get more space and a full kitchen for a competitive price.
 You might pay more for parking and transportation if you choose this option, but if you find the right place for the right price, it can save you money.
 This may be especially effective if you are traveling with a large group of extended family or friends.